FHR-L/G2A-VReID/README.md

 2) Large number of annotated identities;
 3) Rich outdoor scenarios;
 4) Huge difference in resolution.

+G2A-VReID.v2 is an extended large-scale video-based pedestrian Re-Identification dataset.
+Compared to its predecessor, G2A-VReID.v2 significantly expands the dataset scale and complexity, containing 5,605 person IDs, 2.54 million images, and 11,282 tracklets, making it one of the largest publicly available video ReID datasets to date.
+The dataset possesses the following key characteristics:
+1) Extreme cross-viewpoint variations, including top-down and oblique angles from UAVs and conventional ground-level views;
+2) Large-scale identity and video tracklet annotations, more than doubling the size of the original G2A-VReID;
+3) Rich environmental diversity, covering 13 outdoor scenes such as construction sites, plazas, flyovers, and grasslands;
+4) Wide resolution disparity, especially under high-altitude UAV views;
+5) Multi-season and day-night coverage, capturing diverse lighting, weather, and appearance conditions across time.

 ### Privacy Protection
 We try our best to protect the privacy of pedestrians from the following aspects: